kosl/ihipp-examples/docs/week4.md

 $$\pi = \int_{0}^1 \frac{4}{1+x^2}~dx \approx \sum_{i=0}^{n-1}f(x_i+h/2)h$$

-You have already computed this with [OpenMP](https://www.futurelearn.com/courses/interactive-hands-on-introduction-to-parallel-programming/1/steps/1147436) and [MPI](https://www.futurelearn.com/courses/interactive-hands-on-introduction-to-parallel-programming/1/steps/1169705) in the previous weeks.
+You have already computed this with [OpenMP](https://www.futurelearn.com/courses/interactive-hands-on-introduction-to-parallel-programming/1/steps/1147436) and [MPI](https://www.futurelearn.com/courses/interactive-hands-on-introduction-to-parallel-programming/1/steps/1169705) in the previous Chapters.
 What we did in this example is use both.
 The goal is to minimaly use MPI for inter-node communication and inside the node to do everything by shared memory computing with OpenMP.
 This is the complete code shown below.

 ~~~c
 #include <omp.h>